Tapad/sbt-docker-compose/README.md

     enablePlugins(DockerComposePlugin)

 4) Define a [docker-compose.yml] (https://docs.docker.com/compose/compose-file/) file which describes your component, its dependent images and the links between them.
-This file can be located in one of three places with the precedence order:
+This path to this file can be explicitly defined or by default the plugin will attempt to locate it in one of three places with the precedence order:

    - The 'resources' directory of the project as defined by the sbt 'resourceDirectory' setting.